eigenvivek/DiffDRR/README.md

 2. A moving DRR from randomly initialized parameters

 To solve the registration problem, we use gradient descent to minimize an image loss similarity metric between the two DRRs.
-This produces optimization runs like this
+This produces optimization runs like this:

 ![](https://github.com/v715/DiffDRR/blob/main/experiments/registration/results/momentum/gifs/converged/6.gif)